hashicorp/terraform-provider-google/website/docs/d/compute_backend_service.html.markdown

 * `backend` - The set of backends that serve this Backend Service.

 * `health_checks` - The set of HTTP/HTTPS health checks used by the Backend Service.

+* `generated_id` - The unique identifier for the resource.
+This identifier is defined by the server.